LightJason/lightjason.github.io/content/knowledgebase/annotations.md

 ## `@parallel`

-The `@parallel` annotation defines a plan to execute every action and goal in its body in parallel, via [fork-join](https://en.wikipedia.org/wiki/Fork%E2%80%93join_model) mechanism.
+The `@parallel` annotation defines a plan to execute every action and [&#8594; goal](../goals) in its body in parallel, via [fork-join](https://en.wikipedia.org/wiki/Fork%E2%80%93join_model) mechanism.
 This behaviour is useful to speed up execution of independent actions and sub-plans.

 > **Notes:**

 > * If **one** of the parallel executed body elements fail, the whole plan fails.
 > * The annotation only applies to plans triggered by `!!` and executed in the current cycle.
 Plans triggered via `!` will be executed in the following cycle (and by default in parallel).
+For more information on triggering see [&#8594; Plan Triggering Techniques](../triggering).

 **Usage:**